Ford Ka: Safety

-In November 2015, a Ka+ model in its most basic Latin American configuration with two standard front airbags and standard anti-lock braking system with electronic brakeforce distribution was tested by Latin NCAP and was awarded four stars out of five for adult occupants and 3 stars for toddlers.
+In November 2015, a Ka+ model in its most basic Latin American market configuration with two standard front airbags and standard anti-lock braking system with electronic brakeforce distribution was tested by Latin NCAP 1.0 and was awarded four stars out of five for adult occupants and 3 stars for toddlers.
 In a frontal impact,the driver's head and chest were considered to receive adequate protection, the passenger's head and chest received good protection, while the driver's and passenger's knee areas received marginal protection.
 The bodyshell was rated as stable and was capable of withstanding further loading.

-The Ka+ in its most basic Latin American configuration with 2 airbags and no ESC received 0 stars for adult occupants and 3 stars for toddlers from Latin NCAP in 2017 (one level above 2015).
+The Ka+ in its most basic Latin American market configuration with 2 airbags and no ESC received 0 stars for adult occupants and 3 stars for toddlers from Latin NCAP 2.0 in 2017.

-The updated Ka+ in its most basic Latin American configuration and no ESC received 3 stars for adult occupants and 4 stars for toddlers from Latin NCAP in 2018.
+The updated Ka+ in its most basic Latin American market configuration and no ESC received 3 stars for adult occupants and 4 stars for toddlers from Latin NCAP 2.0 in 2018.

-The Ka+ in its most basic Latin American configuration with 2 airbags, driver pretensioner and no ESC received 0 stars from Latin NCAP under its new protocol in 2020 (one level above 2018, similar to Euro NCAP 2014).
+The Ka+ in its most basic Latin American market configuration with 2 airbags, driver pretensioner and no ESC received 0 stars from Latin NCAP 3.0 in 2020 (similar to Euro NCAP 2014).

-In March 2017, Euro NCAP released the results of the tests performed on the Ka+ in its standard European configuration and it scored three out of five stars.
+In March 2017, Euro NCAP released the results of the tests performed on the Ka+ in its standard European market configuration and it scored three out of five stars.
 For the adult occupants, it received a 73% rating, for the child occupant, a 61% rating, for the pedestrian, a 57% rating, and the safety assist category, a 29% rating.
 The car's performance in the tests was rated as "mediocre", being criticized for lacking rear seatbelt pretensioners and load limiters, poor chest protection in the full-width frontal crash test, and the lack of autonomous braking technology.

-Advertising controversy
+UK Advertising controversy

-In 2004, two commercials advertising the Ford SportKa in the UK proved controversial when they received complaints for their content.
+In September 2003, Ogilvy & Mather created two advertisements for the Internet to advertise the Ford SportKa in the UK, which proved controversial when they received complaints for their content.
+Both commercials concluded with the graphic, "Ford SportKa.
+The Ka's evil twin."

 The first commercial included a parked SportKa as a pigeon flies toward it, presumably to befoul it.
-When the pigeon is within range, the SportKa violently pops its hood, bashing the bird to its death.
+When the pigeon is within range, the SportKa violently pops its bonnet, bashing the bird to its death.
+Despite receiving complaints from the Royal Pigeon Racing Association, Ford refused to take the ad down.

-The second advertisement had the SportKa opening its sunroof as if enticing a nearby cat to peer in.
+The second advertisement proved to be more controversial.
+It had the SportKa opening its sunroof as if enticing a nearby cat to peer in.
 When the cat climbed on the roof and peeked inside, the sunroof closed and beheaded the cat.

-Both commercials concluded with the graphic, "Ford SportKa.
-The Ka's evil twin."
-After many complaints, these advertisements were removed from air and not shown again.
+This advert was not included in the initial campaign, but ended up being leaked on 1 April 2004, sparking controversy worldwide.
+Ford apologized for the advert, claiming it was not sanctioned by them or the agency; by the time the advert was leaked, the original "Evil Twin" website was no longer operating.